element-hq/element-android/README.md

 SchildiChat for Android is a Matrix Client based on [Element Android](https://github.com/vector-im/element-android).

-Compared to Element, SchildiChat features following changes:
+Compared to Element, SchildiChat features following most important changes:

 - A unified chat list for both direct and group chats
 - Optional message bubbles
-- Follows the system setting for dark/light mode
 - Further small usability improvements

+A more thorough list of changes compared to Element can be found [here](FEATURES.md).

 <a href="https://f-droid.org/packages/de.spiritcroc.riotx/" alt="Get it on F-Droid" target="_blank"><img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" height="80"></a>